Tips For Dealing With Discrimination Or Harassment At Work

 - If you receive no response from your employer or feel your complaints are not being taken seriously, you should consider contacting the federal Equal Employment Opportunity Commission (EEOC) or your state fair employment practices agency, which in most cases share joint responsibility for overseeing compliance with state and federal anti-discrimination and anti-harassment laws.
 Getting these agencies involved in your case will most likely get someone’s attention quickly.
 If you do contact one of these agencies, you may also want to consider contacting an attorney.

 - Remember that, in most cases, once you believe you are being discriminated against, you have a limited amount of time to file a charge with the EEOC or with your state or local fair employment practices agency, or to seek to vindicate your rights in court.
 The time limits vary between agencies and laws.
 If you fail to assert your rights within these limitations or filing periods, once knowing that they have been violated, you risk having your case dismissed at the outset.

-Example: A diary entry could contain information such as, On May 10, 1999, I was standing by the copy machine on the 4th floor when Kelly Douglass (supervisor) said ‘I hope you realize that I won’t have to put up with an old goat like you for much longer, because as soon as you turn sixty I’m going to fire you.’
-Jack Straup and Kurt McCann (coworkers) were there at the time and heard her say it.
+Example: A diary entry could contain information such as, On May 10, 1999, I was standing by the copy machine on the fourth floor when Kelly Douglass (supervisor) said ‘I hope you realize that I won’t have to put up with an old goat like you for much longer, because as soon as you turn 60 I’m going to fire you.’
+Jack Straup and Kurt McCann (co-workers) were there at the time and heard her say it.

 - Keep any objects or pictures, which were posted, left for you, or given to you in the workplace that you believe were discriminatory or harassing.
 You may also want to take a picture of such items in the place they were posted if you can.